olmokramer/atom-stylus-autocompile/README.md

 <sup id="note2"><a href="#note2">2</a></sup> The `compress`, `sourcemap` and `libs` fields don't have any effect when no `out` field is specified.

+If stylus is installed locally in the project of the current file, that version will be used.
+Otherwise Stylus autocompile falls back to a bundled version of stylus.

 ## Example

 main.styl